opsxcq/arduino-temperature-monitor/README.md

 ### Configure the firmware

 Before everything else, you need to configure your arduino firmware to connect to your backend server.
 There is a script for that called `configure.sh`.
-This script takes 2 arguments, the first is the `hostname` where you deployed your backend and the second is the port.
+This script takes 2 arguments, the first is the `hostname` where you deployed your backend and the second is the `port`.
 Example:

 ```
 ./configure.sh backend.project.com 8080